 Examples of assets include:

-• Properties
+• Property

 • Vehicles

-• Other items of value (such as jewellery)
+• Other items of value.
+Such as jewellery

 • Money, shares or other investments